hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 ```

 Change the URL, username, password, and schema as needed to match your current database.

+**Note**: The connection details included in this file are used for persistence generation purposes only.
+It typically points to a sandbox database in the
+development environment.
+When running in the production environment HotRod will pick up the connection details from the `datasource` Spring bean.

 Now, let's use HotRod to generate the persistence code.
 Type: